techqueria/website/content/about/code-of-conduct.md

   - /about/coc/
 ---

+> As of September 2020, we are currently working on revamping our Code of Conduct guidelines and plan to share updates soon.

 All participants of Techqueria are expected to abide by our Code of Conduct, both online and during in-person events that are hosted and/or associated with Techqueria.

 We believe in respect, compassion, understanding, and inclusion and expect all community members to act on these values.